Arseny-N/Android2Mouse/README.md

 All of the computer mouse functions and most of keyboard and game-pad functions can be performed remotely using the smartphone.

-Read the complete instructions [here](http://arseny-n.github.io/Android2Mouse/doc/howTo.html "Enjoy!")
+Read the complete instructions [here](http://arseny-n.github.io/Android2Mouse/doc/howTo.html "Enjoy!").